 Call for Abstracts

-All presenters are requested to come to the venue and affix their posters by themselves.
+All presenters are requested to come to the venue and affix their posters themselves.

 Select an appropriate category from the following list.